Are you planning on getting a corn snake?

 Snakes like to swim and drink from it to get their water.

 And we have an interesting post on swimming corn snakes if you want to learn about it.

 The water bowl will also raise the humidity.

-Corn snakes should be around a relative humidity of 45% – 50%.
+Corn snakes should be around 45% – 50% relative humidity.

 It may not cause problems right away to have lower humidity, but it can cause painful shedding problems.

 Just add the water bowl to avoid this problem.